Board of Directors

 Women in Standards – Director

-Dr. DeVarney is Executive Vice President and Chief Scientific Officer at Titan Pharmaceuticals, and serves on Titan’s Board of Directors.
+Dr. DeVarney is President and Chief Operating Officer at Titan Pharmaceuticals, and serves on Titan’s Board of Directors.

 Before joining Titan in 2007, she was a Senior Director with Corcept Therapeutics in Menlo Park, CA. Prior to joining Corcept, Dr. DeVarney was the Senior Medical Director for Neurosciences within World Wide Human Health at Merck.
 Dr. DeVarney also worked at SmithKline Beecham and GlaxoSmithKline, where she held positions of increasing responsibility, primarily within the Neurosciences research and development and medical affairs organizations.